-"I realized how much I loved my family," Ye said.
-The lesson she learned was to "keep in touch with everyone you love because you never know the next time you'll see them again."
-Counseling graduate student Ecock, from Staten Island, was in Alfred when the planes hit the Twin Towers.
-She knew her family was in the city.
+I realized how much I loved my family," Ye said.
+The leson she learned was to "keep in touch with everyone you love cause you never know the next time you'll see them again."
+Counseling graduate student Ecock, from Staten Island, her family was in the city.
 Being six hours away, she felt helpless not knowing where her family was and how they were.
 Unable to connect to her loved ones, Ecock felt guilty for being somewhere safe while her family was in harm's way.
 She pointed out that the city had changed after the attacks.
 The aftereffect was paranoia while traveling on the subway, the tunnels and on the bridges, said Ecock.

 "If there was a loud noise, people would stop and pause for a moment and think is this it?" she added.
 According to junior marketing and Spanish major Bowen, the rest of that year was "very distorted and didn't feel real...We were flooded with constant news.
 News, news, news.
 Everyone was blaming someone."
-Upon his return school, remembers how the streets looked.
-"The dusty the streets and air were smell," bad, strange

-He felt disrespected by the tourists who came to gawk at the rubbish of the destroyed structures.
-Cabrera added that she saw the cheerful reactions of other countries because of the attacks on the screens in Times Square while walking home.
+Bowen streets were dusty smell," bad, strange He felt disrespected by the tourists who came to at the rubbish of the destroyed structures. added that she tions of other countries because the screens in Times Square while walking home.